77 Best Restaurants in Seattle, Washington

 Broadcast Coffee

-A popular neighborhood coffeehouse, Broadcast roasts its own ethically sourced coffee; many locals pick up bags of coffee beans here (purchase includes a free cup of drip coffee).
+A popular neighborhood coffeehouse, Broadcast roasts its own ethically sourced coffee; many locals pick up bags of coffee beans here.
 Choose from well-made standard espresso drinks or more creative options like the Disco Pony (espresso with Perrier, half 'n' half, and a lemon twist over ice) as well as seasonal offerings.
-Broadcast also carries tasty pastries (try one of the croissant hybrids) from the Central District's Temple Pastries along with a few other light breakfast and lunch items.
+Broadcast also carries tasty pastries from Temple Pastries, along with a few other light breakfast and lunch items.
 If there's no seating, check out the nice park right across the street.

 1918 E. Yesler Way, Seattle, 98122, USA